 We have following main additions beyond whats covered in the motions:

-Use the term “TXOP sharing TF” to refer to the modified MU-RTS frame that carries signalling for Triggered non-TB PPDU transmissions.
+Use the term “MU-RTS TXOP Sharing TF” to refer to the modified MU-RTS frame that carries signalling for Triggered non-TB PPDU transmissions.
+The name “TXOP Sharing” is TBD.

-Clarify that some subfield in the Common Info field is used to differentiate the TS-TF from baseline MU-RTS frame.
-The motivation is to let all EHT non-AP STAs identify early on that this TF is not Mu-RTS frame.
+Clarify that GI And HE-LTF Mode in the Common Info field is used to differentiate the TS-TF from baseline MU-RTS frame.
+The motivation is to let EHT non-AP STAs identify early on that this TF is not baseline MU-RTS frame.

 Define the MIB variable and the field used in Capabilities to be used to signal support for this feature.

+Clarify that the allocation is portion of the TXOP that was obtained by the AP.

+Based on feedback from many members, CTS transmission as response to the new TF is mandatory as default.

+Clarify that the non-TB PPDU transmission can be from the scheduled STA to any other STA.

 Proposed spec text: